WojciechMula/ternary-logic/README.rst

 -----------------------------------------------------------

 * Support for C language.
-* (I strongly believe that Intel published the best functions, but maybe some of them could be simplified?)
-Well, so far I mananged to simplify 66 of them.
 * Maybe C++ code should be written in another way? ("And we all know that **someone else's** C++ code is a complete mess almost by definition.")